 10. Keep track online.

-At the start of each year, many people are resolving to eat healthier so they can lose some weight or undo the results of an indulgent holiday season.
-But weight loss isn’t the only reason to change up our eating habits.
-Sometimes eating more healthfully simply makes us feel happier or better.
-Follow some of our tips to treat yourself to healthy eating in the new year.
+Weight loss isn’t the only reason to change up our eating habits.
+Sometimes eating more healthfully simply makes us feel happier.
+Follow these tips to treat yourself to healthy eating in the new year.

 No need to go cold turkey forever when it comes to your favorite treats.
 Aim to eat nutritious foods your body loves 80 percent of the time.
 Use that other 20 percent to treat yourself a bit.